yoninazarathy/2504_2024_project1/README.md

 Students are supposed to create a mirror of the project and create their modifications and improvements according [Project1 description](https://courses.smp.uq.edu.au/MATH2504/2024/assessment_html/project1.html).
 This repository is similar to repositories of previous years, yet has some differences.

-To load all functionality, in the directory of the package:
+To load all functionality, in the directory of the repo:

 ```
 ] activate .